 If desired, fold the top corners against the side of the case and press the edges for 2-3’’ – this is to help the corner fold down.

 Install the Plastic Snaps:

 1. Measure up 1 1/4’’ from the bottom edge of the case and place a mark in the side seam.

 2. Push an awl (or stiletto) through the seam and arrange the lining so that the awl comes through the inside of the case in the same spot.

 3. Pull out the stiletto and quickly insert a snap back piece before the hole closes up.

 4. Put the female side of the snap on the exterior and work the snap press in to smash them together.

 Repeat on the other side of the case.

 5. Install the male sides of the snaps in the center of the zipper tabs, with the back pieces on top.

 All done!
-I hope you enjoyed this photo sewing tutorial and preview of my new Sweet Caroline curated collection from QT Fabrics – look for it in January! ❤️
+I hope you enjoyed this photo sewing tutorial and preview of my new Sweet Caroline curated collection from QT Fabrics! ❤️ (sorry, it’s no longer available)

 If you liked this case, you’ll love the other tutorials in my Crafty Little Things to Sew roundup!